Quba

 console.log(response.text) // the anonymized string

-console.log(response.results) // one record per transformation applied
+console.log(response.results) // one record per anonymization applied

 Each result tells you: